nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Test case: `delete 0`<br>

 Expected Output in the Result Display Box: Error message displayed.
-Details on how to properly use the `edit` command is included.
+Details on how to properly use the `delete` command is included.

 Expected Output in the Role List Box: No changes.